 What do I need to use the service?

 A university SSO (with the required University card status), a computer running a supported version of Windows, macOS or Linux/Unix and a network connection.
-We would expect machines backing up to the on-site Spectrum Protect service to be attached to the University network, but this does not apply to the CrashPlan cloud backup.
+We would expect machines backing up to the on-site Storage Protect service to be attached to the University network, but this does not apply to the CrashPlan cloud backup.

 Are there any limits to use of the services?